48 hours in the Austrian capital

 Long famed for its majestic palaces and classical music, Vienna is reshaping its reputation with new boutique hotels, art galleries and avant-garde design shops.
 And for night owls and bar revelers, Austria’s capital—known for opulent balls and galas—is now home to high-profile, open-till-dawn nightclubs, making it all the more perfect for a weekend jaunt.

-The Ritz-Carlton recently unveiled a new satellite right on Ringstrasse (the city’s main traffic artery), where many rooms still feature the original building’s intricately designed ceilings.
+WHERE TO STAYThe Ritz-Carlton recently unveiled a new satellite right on Ringstrasse (the city’s main traffic artery), where many rooms still feature the original building’s intricately designed ceilings.
 Hotel Sacher, an Austrian hospitality icon, recently completed a five-year floor-by-floor renovation that has added modern glamour to all 150 rooms.
 For a more boutique dwelling, there’s Hotel Topazz, which is adjacent to St. Stephen’s Cathedral and features quirky (goose-leg lampposts) décor, or Hotel Daniel, a Graz transplant with fuss-free rooms and a great bakery.

 Hotel Sacher, Vienna